copiousfreetime/bridgetown_reveal/README.md

       name: Slidey
 ```

-Create the page for the presentation in `src/slidey.erb`
+Create the page for the presentation at `src/slidey.erb`

 ```erb
 ---